What is pet insurance?

 There are a number of alternatives to pet insurance if you want to protect your pet.
 These include.

-Self-insuring your pet involves saving a set amount of money to pay for potential vet bills.
+Self-insuring your pet means saving a set amount of money to pay for potential vet bills.

 With self-insurance, it’s really important to think about how much you can realistically afford to put aside and keep in a fund to protect your pet.